 After all the grunt work and failed business attempts, I’m glad to say that I work from home full-time.

 On top of that, I have added to my collection of humans, and I now have 4 kids!

 And on top of the on top of that, I also added to my collection of pounds and PT is not as easy as it used to be.

 Insert eye roll emoji here.

-I might have those days where I deal with post deployment nonsense but the drive and passion that my family instils in me is what allows me to keep going.
+I might have those days where I deal with post-deployment nonsense, but the drive and passion that my family instills in me is what allows me to keep going.

 With all the failed attempts at trying to make some kind of money online, I know exactly how you feel.

 With this site, I hope to equip you with the right training and tools to beat the odds and actually make some real money online.

 - High ticket Ponzis

 - Affiliate marketing